 Besides customers responding to in-app surveys or emailed communications, you may also consider monitoring your customers’ behavior in your help centers.
 See what topics are searched for the most.
 From this information, you can determine what aspect of your technology is most confusing for the user.
 You can also decide what other features of your product should be developed based on what the customer is seeking.

-Regardless of how you gather it, customers can provide invaluable information on how to make your product better.
+Regardless of how you gather it, customers can provide valuable information on how to make your product better.
 At the end of the day, you want your company to be more profitable, and by taking the time to analyze your survey data, you can put your company on the path to success.

 Author bio: Anastasia Sviridenko is a content marketing specialist at TextMagic, a bulk text messaging software provider.
 It allows businesses, big and small, to conduct SMS marketing campaigns, send notifications, alerts, and reminders.
 When she’s not working, Anastasia likes to curl up with a book at home or play tennis with a friend.